jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 As a result of these differences, on guitar it can be more efficient to study music by focusing more on intervals, and less on note names and staff notation.
-That's the approach taken in this book.
+That's the approach of this book.

 ## An overview of the ideas in this book